zacharied/vox2ksh/README.md

 Previews follow the same convention as the songs but in the directory specified by `--preview-dir`.

+#### FX Chip Sounds

+Place these files in the directory specified by the `--fx-chip-sound-dir` flag.
+They should be named in the same order they came out of the IFS archive, which can be found in the same directory as the song audio.
+Their extension should be the same as the rest of the audio files.

 #### Jackets

 Jackets currently still are in the format outputted by ifstools.
 Each jacket goes